-What will the examination involve?
-Three papers sat in lessons.
-30 - 45 minutes each.
+What will the One paper sat in lessons.
+30 minutes.

+examination involve?

-Main topics for revision IT software Use
+Main topics for revision IT software use

 Visual Basic

 Hardware and software

 HTML and web design

+Note:

-Note: As this is a practical subject, the exam will only account for a proportion of their final grade - the majority of their mark is based on the folder of work.
+As this is a practical subject, the exam will only account for a proportion of their final grade - the majority of their mark is based on the folder of work.

 What can a student do to Use their folder to examine what they have done during the

 prepare? year.
 Make sure they are familiar with the skills and key words

 they have used.

-Useful resources (books, Folder
+Useful resources (books, Folder and BBC Bitesize ICT

 websites etc.) R drive teacher resources available through FROG.

-BBC Bitesize ICT